flummer/tt-um-flummer-ltc/docs/info.md

 ## How to test

-The project should have 50 MHz clock signal applied and after reset, will start out with a 00:00:00:00 timecode at starts to count.
+The project should have 12 MHz clock signal applied and after reset, will start out with a 00:00:00:00 timecode and starts to count.

 Framerate is controlled by the ui[2] and ui[3]